lanceman2/quickstream/README.md

 - Make the base build build in less than 1 minute (last check is about 10 seconds).
 - change QUICKSTREAM_VERSION in the source in include/quickstream/app.h

+## Stupid thoughts

+Restricting Interfaces at Different Levels

+  We do that to make gains.
+So you start by losing, but later you gain.
+    - Gain is you get modules
+       - Seamless expansion across domains

+  UNIX philosophy